Johns Hopkins School of Medicine: Facilities

 Original Johns Hopkins Hospital building, designed by John Shaw Billings and located on the Medical Campus.

 The School of Medicine, along with the Johns Hopkins Hospital (the School of Medicine's primary teaching hospital), Johns Hopkins Children's Center, Bloomberg School of Public Health, and School of Nursing, are located on the Johns Hopkins Medical Campus in East Baltimore.

 The wider Johns Hopkins Medicine system includes several other regional medical centers, including Johns Hopkins Bayview Medical Center on Eastern Avenue in East Baltimore, Howard County General Hospital in Columbia, Suburban Hospital in Bethesda, Sibley Memorial Hospital in Washington, D.C., and Johns Hopkins All Children's Hospital in St. Petersburg, Florida.
 Together, they form an academic health science center.

 Rankings and reputation

 According to the Flexner Report, Hopkins has served as the model for American medical education.

-Its major teaching hospital, the Johns Hopkins Hospital, was ranked the top hospital in the United States every year from 1991 to 2011 by U.S. News & World Report.
-In 2024, U.S. News & World Report ranked Hopkins #2 medical school in the U.S. for Research, and #92 for Primary Care.
-U.S. News also ranked Hopkins #1 in Anesthesiology, #1 in Internal Medicine, #2 in Obstetrics and Gynecology, #4 in Pediatrics, #3 in Psychiatry, tied at #3 in Radiology, and #1 in Surgery.
+Its major teaching hospital, the Johns Hopkins Hospital, was ranked one of the top hospitals in the United States by U.S. News & World Report.
+Was ranked #2 among research-oriented medical schools before formally withdrawing from participating in the U.S. News ranking system in 2023.